-If you purchase life insurance to provide financial security for your loved ones, the denial of a claim after the insured dies in a tragic accident like a car crash is unfathomable.
-Many life insurance claims arise out of deaths in motor vehicle accidents, but such claims can get complicated when there are allegations of drug or alcohol intoxication.
-Life insurance policies typically have exclusions involving deaths caused by alcohol intoxication.
+Life insurance policies may have exclusions involving deaths caused by alcohol intoxication.
 Because 10,000 people die per year who are legally intoxicated and many others are involved in fatal crashes with lower levels of alcohol in their blood, the interpretation of the alcohol exclusion in a life insurance policy can have a profound impact on the lives of many beneficiaries.
 Most motor vehicle crashes involve more than one cause even when an insured is driving under the influence (DUI).
 The question arises whether beneficiaries are precluded from recovering life insurance policy benefits when alcohol is only one factor of several in causing the death of a policyholder.

-The Florida 3rd DCA in the case of American Heritage Life Insurance Co.
+The Florida 3rd DCA (the appellate court) in the case of American Heritage Life Insurance Co. v.
 Morales that originated in the Circuit Court for Miami-Dade County addressed this precise question.
-The insured was using a jet ski, but disappeared overnight until his body was subsequently discovered by the Coast Guard.
+The insured was using a jet ski, disappeared overnight, and his body was subsequently discovered by the Coast Guard.
 The autopsy listed the cause of death as multiple blunt force trauma injuries experienced in a frontal impact crash with a fixed object.
 The report also indicated that the driver had a blood alcohol concentration (BAC) of .10 percent.

 The report also concluded that “alcohol contributed to the accident” and that the crash was an “alcohol-related crash.”
 Based on these reports, the insurer denied the beneficiary’s claim for proceeds under the life insurance policy pursuant to the intoxication provision which specifically excluded the following: